McLaren F1: Suspension

 The suspension is a double wishbone system with an unusual design.
 Longitudinal wheel compliance is included without loss of wheel control, which allows the wheel to travel backwards when it hits a bump – increasing the comfort of the ride.

 Caster wind-off at the front during braking is handled by McLaren's proprietary Ground Plane Shear Centre – the wishbones on either side in the subframe are fixed in rigid plane bearings and connected to the body by four independent bushings which are 25 times more stiff radially than axially.
 This solution provides for a caster wind-off measured to 1.02 degrees per g of braking deceleration.
 Compare the Honda NSX at 2.91 degrees per g, the Porsche 928 S at 3.60 degrees per g and the Jaguar XJ6 at 4.30 degrees per g respectively.
-The difference in toe and camber values are also of very small under lateral force application.
-Inclined Shear Axis is used at the rear of the machine provides measurements of 0.04 degrees per g of change in toe-in under braking and 0.08 degrees per g of toe-out under traction.
+The difference in toe and camber values is also very small under lateral force application.
+The Inclined Shear Axis is used at the rear of the machine and provides measurements of 0.04 degrees per g of change in toe-in under braking and 0.08 degrees per g of toe-out under traction.

-When developing the suspension system the facility of electro-hydraulic kinematics and compliance at AB Dynamics was employed to measure the performance of the suspension on a Jaguar XJR16, a Porsche 928 S and a Honda NSX to use as references.
+When developing the suspension system, the facility of electro-hydraulic kinematics and compliance at AB Dynamics was employed to measure the performance of the suspension on a Jaguar XJR16, a Porsche 928 S and a Honda NSX to use as references.

 Steering knuckles and the top wishbone/bell crank are also specially manufactured in an aluminium alloy.
 The wishbones are machined from a solid aluminium alloy with CNC machines.

 Tyres

 The McLaren F1 uses 235/45ZR17 front tyres and 315/45ZR17 rear tyres.
-These are specially designed and developed solely for the McLaren F1 by Goodyear and Michelin.
+These are specially designed and developed solely for the McLaren F1 by Goodyear, Michelin, Avon and Pirelli.
 The tyres are mounted on 17 by 9 in front, and 17 by 11.5 in rear five-spoke cast magnesium wheels, coated with a protective paint and secured by magnesium retention pins.

 The turning circle from kerb to kerb is 13 m, allowing the driver 2.8 turns from lock to lock.